filkengramot/rsschool-cv/cv.md

 _____________________________

 ## Contact Information

-E-mail: ..@ya.ru
+**E-mail:** ..@ya.ru
-Phone.no: +7(111) 111 11 11
+**Phone.no:** +7(111) 111 11 11
-Telegram: @..
+**Telegram:** @..
 _____________________________
 ## Something about myself

- I mainly work as an HR Analyst, analyzing and compiling dashboards of what is happening with our employees, such as people fired and hired, employee turnover, compensation, benefits and salary, etc. I also work with recruitment, training center helping to streamline their reporting.
+ I mainly work as an HR Analyst, analyzing and compiling dashboards of what is happening with our employees, such as people fired and hired, employee turnover, compensation, benefits and salary, etc.

+ I work with recruitment, training center helping to streamline their reportings.
 I am compiling technical specifications for the development of new reports in a popular program in Russia based on 1C type 1C: Enterprise.
-Also I do ad-hoc reports, and whatever else my boss desires to analyze :)
+Also I do ad-hoc reports, and whatever else my boss desires to analyze.

  I love to optimize work procedures and routine.
 Love when machine doing boring things while people solve creative problems and develops themselves.

+ I wrote my first website at 2009, so I believe I can become a good Frontend Developer.

 ____________________________
 ## Hard Skills and Technologies

 MS Excel, Power Pivot, Power Query
 HTML5, CSS3
 JavaScript Basics